 One of the primary methods that organizations use to measure the performance of the workplace is tracking operating and capital costs of the facilities that they own, lease and occupy.
 Real estate costs will be under the microscope in 2021 as many employees will continue to work in a hybrid approach, sometimes from home and sometimes in the office.
 This will force organizations to take a close look at real estate costs and determine how to balance workspace needs with increasing flexible work from home policies.
-Traditional methods of measuring performance will persist including calculating operating and capital costs per square area (feet or meters) as facilities and real estate leaders begin to determine the medium to long-term scale of their real estate portfolio post-pandemic.
+Traditional methods of measuring performance in the workplace will persist.
+Facilities and real estate leaders will continue to calculate operating and capital costs per square area (feet or meters) as they begin to determine the medium to long-term scale of their real estate portfolio post-pandemic.
 The importance of these considerations will come into play as current leases reach their end or renewal dates, and it will also affect how much capital organizations will be willing to dedicate to new facility construction as well as renovations and retrofits of existing facilities.

 One additional area of focus on controlling and understanding costs will be closely tied to potential increases in the area of office services such as cleaning and sanitization.
 Organizations will develop a strong focus on health and wellness.
 Ensuring the availability of PPE and sanitized workstations will carry into 2021 and potentially beyond.
 Controlling these costs as a measure of workplace performance will be closely monitored as technology is applied to track real-time utilization to ensure that sanitization efforts are applied specifically to areas that were used and need to be cleaned.

 Health & Wellness